anvithaanchala/DATMO_using_Optical_flow/README.md

 cv2
 math

-To run the code qe

-How to run Optical Flow files
+How to run Optical Flow files :
+1.Go to Optical_flow folder
+2.Change the parameters according to your dataset 3.Run main.py
+4.Use saving_utils.py in case you want to save your bev , velocity vector grids , DBSCAN clusters and EKF tracked outputs

 How to run GMFA code  files